Director of Career Services

 The team was in plans to start an online contact management system.
 A portal for job posts, career events, and a resource center for current students.
 The idea for this project was to "bridge" students into the working world.
 Hence, the name of the logo they would like me to design.
 The goal was to get over 2,000 students to register.
 Their goal was to eventually reach every incoming student in their freshmen year to use Career Bridge portal.
 So in 5 years, the entire student body would be on the system.

-Since the team target market is young college students, they are looking for a logo design that is:
+Since the team target market is young college students, they are looking for a logo that is:

-• Must be trendy, simple, and minimalist.
+• Trendy, simple, and minimalist.

 • Represents trust, strong foundation, and helpfulness.

-• Colors should be baby blue, white, and grey.
+• Baby blue, white, and grey colors.